ezamorag/pccloner/README.md

 2. Press the ESC key to start recording.
 Remember to press the ESC key again to stop the recording.
 The program will create a folder called 'data' where all task-related data will be saved.
 3. If you want to replay the task, type 'yes' when prompted with 'Do you want to replay the previous task? and press enter.

+## Using apps
+You can download the executable programs without installing the pccloner PyPI package.
+These apps are for both Windows and Ubuntu users.
+You can find them in the 'dist' folder in this repository.
+In an Ubuntu terminal, run ```./pccloner_applinux_[VERSION]```, then activate and deactivate it by pressing the ESC key.
+On Windows, simply run the file ```pccloner_appwin_[VERSION].exe``` by double-clicking it, then activate and deactivate it by pressing the ESC key."

+Changes made:

 ## Advanced usage
 1. Write a python script with following lines: